 Sean Kenney (Dr Howard Glass), Monika Kelly (Angie Robinson), Sanford Mitchell (Landau), J. Byron Foster (Maltby), Warren Ball (Caleb), Ann Noble (Cleo), Zena Foster (Mrs Babcock), Earl Burnam (Mr Desisto), Drucilla Hoy (Tessie)

-Landau, the head of the Lotus Cat Food company has made a deal with the grave digger Caleb to dig up corpses.
+Landau, the head of the Lotus Cat Food company, has made a deal with the grave digger Caleb to dig up corpses.
 The bodies are then ground down at the Lotus factory and processed as the company’s pet food.
-However, this has the unforeseen effect of making the cats that eat the meat hooked on human flesh.
+This has the unforeseen effect of causing the cats that eat the meat to become addicted to human flesh.
 When they become hungry, the cats now turn on and devour the flesh of humans.
-After coming across several deaths where owners have been killed by the cats, Dr Howard Glass and his nurse/girlfriend Angie Robinson begin an investigation.
+Dr Howard Glass and his nurse/girlfriend Angie Robinson begin an investigation after coming across several deaths where owners have been killed by the cats .

 The Corpse Grinders is centrepiece in the cult of Ted V. Mikels.
 The plot description you get – “double-dealing cat food company grinds down bodies taken from the graveyard as the meat in their pet food, making the cats hungry for human flesh” – has an undeniable sleaze value.
-It is surely the essence of what everybody thinks about when they imagine what horror double-bills were like back in the day of the so-called grindhouse cinema.
-As such, The Corpse Grinders gets full marks for one of the most exploitative premises of any film ever made.
+It is surely the essence of what everybody imagines horror double-bills were like back in the day of the so-called grindhouse cinema.
+As such, The Corpse Grinders gets full marks for one of the most exploitative premises of any film ever made during this period.

 That said, the film on display is way less interesting than it ever sounds in synopsis.
 While you can easily apply terms like ‘sleazy’ and ‘sordid’ to it in description, the only real terms you can apply to the film you see on screen are ‘dreary’ and ‘dull’.
 The Corpse Grinders only runs to 72 minutes, far shorter than the average film, but even those are a hard slog.